 Finding out why there is a customs delay is not always easy.
 With patience, these shipments normally clear customs and get to the customer, just slower than you would like.

-Handle delivery exceptions swiftly and keeping the customer informed is good for your brand.
+Handle delivery exceptions swiftly and keep the customer informed

 Sometimes, delivery exceptions are unavoidable.
 But many are fixable if you handle them correctly.
 It may take extra time and effort, but customers will remember how quickly you sprang to action to fix things.
 This is an excellent opportunity to gain customer loyalty and turn a bad situation into a good one.